How to manage mortgage lead generation and lead buying strategies while staying compliant

 How to buy mortgage leads

 Purchasing mortgage leads can be an effective way to scale customer acquisition, but compliance must be a top priority.
+Following these guidelines will help mortgage professionals purchase high-quality, compliant leads while avoiding regulatory fines and lawsuits.

 1. Vet lead providers for compliance